A.I. might be here to stay, but the more your children use it, the more it undermines their critical thinking skills.”.

 You can respond calmly, consistently, and in a way that builds independence rather than fear.

-You can’t slow the growth of AI.
+You can’t slow the growth of AI, but you can stop it from hurting your children”

 And you probably shouldn’t try.